Linux only: singularity exec --app ogs ogs-6.2.2-serial.sif ogs some/path/project.prj

 This page describes how to run OGS with the help of a Linux container (for users).
 To build OGS with the help of a container go to the developer guide (for developers).

 Simply download an image from the releases page.

-This starts the container, mounts your home directory inside the container, passes the current working directory and runs the ogs executable (which is in your home directory which is mounted inside the container) with the passed project file.
+This starts the container, mounts your home directory inside the container, passes the current working directory and runs the ogs executable (in your home directory which is mounted inside the container) with the passed project file.
 Everything works as expected and is transparent to the user.
-When ogs finishes the container stops and you returns to the host system.
+When ogs finishes the container stops and returns to the host system.

 You can interactively explore the container with

 singularity shell (you can see that you are in the container because of the

 Singularity [container image file]:...> prefix of the shell):

 # Shell into container singularity shell ogs-6.2.2-serial.sif # List files in the container Singularity ogs-6.2.2-serial.sif:...> ls /scif/apps/ogs/bin ... ogs tetgen vtkdiff # Exit the container and get back to your hosts shell Singularity ogs-6.2.2-serial.sif:...> exit

 For certain benchmarks or tutorials you may need additional Python packages.
 You can create a Python virtual environment inside the container (stored on your host) and install packages via